MrPoisen/value_pool/Readme.md

 - [Docs](https://docs.rs/value_pool/latest/value_pool/)

 # Features
 - `unsafe` - uses unsafe code for (potential) speed improvements.
-This should not create UB or change the behavior off your code.
+This should not create UB or change the behavior of your code.

 # Todo
 - [ ] enable use of [SmallVec](https://github.com/servo/rust-smallvec) behind a feature once v2 is finished.